Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Meeyuk chittered.
 "I had heard that might be the case!"

-"I’ll git through ‘ta Henenwgwyr one day…" Daar shook extravagantly, growled something in the back of his throat, and then brightened.
+"I’ll git through ‘ta Henenwgwyr one day..."
+Daar shook extravagantly, growled something in the back of his throat, and then brightened.
 "Anyway.
 I assume y’all met me here at the jump ‘cuz you’ve pondered on ‘yer advice?"

 "Yes, My Father.
-Let me brief you…"
+Let me brief you..."

 "When we git to the embassy.
-First, let’s set some blood flowin’ through our brains…"
+First, let’s set some blood flowin’ through our brains..."

 Without a word more than that, he dropped to four-paw and sent Humans, Gaoians, dogs and aliens alike scattering out of his way as he charged toward the doors at what, for him, was probably an easy relaxing lope.